-This past year and a half we’ve all experienced everything from boredom to crazy “what the heck was that?!” on the rollercoaster of life.
+This past year and a half, we’ve all experienced everything from boredom to crazy “what the heck is happening?!” on the rollercoaster of life.
 Things are starting to shift again, including the behavior of job seekers.
 And it seems to be happening en masse.
 But what gives?
 Why are so many people switching things up in the job market after that rollercoaster ride we all just went through?
 Why are so many job seekers changing careers now?

 We talked to job seekers and found a few key things driving job seekers changing careers:

 Now is a great time to make a shift.
 So, if someone wants to, why wouldn’t they?
 Businesses are doing anything but pulling back, and with unemployment perks, so many industries are finding it hard to keep at full staffing capacity.
 Companies that previously experienced certain limitations due to the pandemic are starting to hire again, giving people plenty of choice in where they wish to work.
 Beyond that, some businesses are offering up some serious bucks to those they hire.
 Even fast food places are offering more than minimum wage these days to come and work for them.

 It’s not just those who lost a job during the pandemic that are making a shift.
 It’s those who currently have a job as well.
 All this job switching was coined the “Great Resignation” by Anthony Klotz, Associate Professor of Management at Texas A&M University.
 So, not only are a lot of businesses looking to hire, but there will be many job hunters as well, driving up competition and opportunity.